Barbell Hang Power Snatch

 - 1

-Stand with your feet shoulder-width apart, holding the barbell in front of your thighs with an overhand grip.
+Stand with your feet shoulder-width apart, holding a barbell with a wide overhand grip, hands outside your shoulders.

 - 2